aeon-engine/libaeon/README.md

 The following remote must be added: https://artifactory.aeons.dev/artifactory/api/conan/aeon

-### Windows (Visual Studio 2019)
+### Windows (Visual Studio 2022)

-libAeon is tested on the most recent version of Visual Studio 2019.
+libAeon is tested on the most recent version of Visual Studio 2022.
 It is best to just install the latest stable version when building.

-The minimum requirement currently is version 16.9.2.

 1. Make sure you have cloned the submodules